The Western Renewables Link Environment Effects Statement.

 Public comment

-Written submissions on the Western Renewables Link Environment Effects Statement (EES) and draft Planning Scheme Amendment (PSA) can be made between Monday 30 June 2025 and 11.59pm on Friday 22 August 2025.
+The Environment Effects Statement (EES) and the draft Planning Scheme Amendment (PSA) GC209 for the proposed Western Renewables Link were available for public comment between Monday 30 June 2025 and 11.59pm Monday 25 August 2025.

 EES Interactive map

-Explore our interactive EES web map to see the Western Renewables Link project’s proposed project alignment and key features.
-You can also view virtual imagery of public locations along the route and find your closest EES exhibition location.
+Explore our interactive EES web map to view the Western Renewables Link project’s proposed project alignment, key features and virtual imagery of public locations along the route.

 Next steps

-Information on the EES process can be found on Planning Victoria’s website.
+Information on the EES process can be found on the Engage Victoria website.

 - Stay up to date by registering to receive our eUpdates and newsletters or visit our Project news page.